jscottsmith/react-scroll-parallax/README.md

 ## \<ParallaxBanner>

 Component that utilizes `<Parallax>` components to achieve a parallaxing banner effect.
+Allows a single or multiple images to be parallaxed at different rates within the banner area.

-### Example Usage
+### Banner Usage

-Use the `layers` prop to indicate all images, offset amounts and scroll rates.
+Use the `layers` prop to indicate all images, offset amounts, and scroll rates.
 Optionally pass additional children to be rendered.
 Styles of the outermost banner element can also be changed.
 Here's an example:

 ```jsx
 <ParallaxBanner